Active Substance: insulin human

-The Committee for Medicinal Products for Human Use (CHMP) decided that Insuman’s benefits are greater than its risks for the treatment of diabetes mellitus.
+The CHMP decided that Insuman’s benefits are greater than its risks for the treatment of type-1 and type-2 diabetes.
 The Committee recommended that Insuman be given marketing authorisation.

 Other information about Insuman

-The European Commission granted a marketing authorisation valid throughout the European Union for Insuman to Sanofi-Aventis Deutschland GmbH on 21 February 1997.
-The marketing authorisation was renewed on 21 February 2002 and on 21 February 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Insuman on 21 February 1997.

 For more information about treatment with Insuman, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.